Yongle Emperor: Civil war (1399–1402)

-In 1402, instead of launching another attack along the Grand Canal, Zhu Di advanced further west and bypassed Dezhou.
-He then conquered Xuzhou in early March.
+By 1402, Zhu Di had abandoned further advances along the Grand Canal and instead moved west, bypassing Dezhou.
+He conquered Xuzhou in early March.
 The government troops retreated south to Zhili and were repeatedly defeated.
-In July, the rebels reached the north bank of the Yangtze River.
-The commander of the government fleet defected to Zhu Di's side, allowing the rebel army to cross the river without resistance and advance on Nanjing.
-Due to the betrayal of Li Jinglong and Zhu Hui, Zhu Di's younger brother, the capital city was captured on 13 July 1402, with little resistance.
-During the clashes, the palace was set on fire, resulting in the deaths of the Emperor, his empress, and his son.
+The rebels reached the north bank of the Yangtze River in July.
+When the commander of the government fleet defected to Zhu Di's side, the rebel army crossed the river without resistance and advanced on Nanjing.
+The betrayal of Zhu Di's brother Zhu Hui and cousin Li Jinglong allowed him to capture the capital on 13 July 1402 with little resistance.
+In the ensuing clashes, the imperial palace burned down.
+Three bodies found at the burnt palace were later announced to be those of the Emperor, his wife, and their son.
+(Note: Beginning in the Jiajing era (1522–1567), non-state historians who were sympathetic to the Jianwen Emperor propagated a folk legend in their writings that he survived the palace fire and lived in anonymity as a Buddhist monk.)

-Accession to the throne
+Accession to the throne (1402)

-On 17 July 1402, Zhu Di ascended the throne, officially succeeding his father.
-Even as late as the summer of 1402, the new emperor was still dealing with the Jianwen Emperor's followers, who denied the legitimacy of Zhu Di's rule.
+Zhu Di ascended the throne on 17 July 1402, officially succeeding his father.
+As late as the summer of 1402, the new emperor was still dealing with the Jianwen Emperor's followers, who denied the legitimacy of Zhu Di's rule.
 He responded by erasing the Jianwen Emperor's reign from history.
 This included abolishing the Jianwen era and extending the Hongwu era until the end of 1402.
 He then adopted Yongle ("perpetual happiness") as his own era name.
 He abolished the reforms and laws implemented by the Jianwen government, restored the titles and privileges of the princes, and destroyed government archives (with the exception of financial and military records).
-He also attempted to involve respected supporters of the Jianwen Emperor, such as Fang Xiaoru and Liu Jing, in his administration, but they refused and were subsequently executed.
-Similarly, officials Huang Zicheng and Qi Tai were executed, along with their family members, teachers, students, and followers.
-Many others were imprisoned or deported to the border, resulting in a purge that affected tens of thousands of people.
+Several of the Jianwen Emperor's supporters, such as Fang Xiaoru and Liu Jing, refused to be involved in the new emperor's administration, and he had them executed.
+Huang Zicheng and Qi Tai, the leading advocates of the policy to reduce the princes' power, were executed along with their family members, teachers, students, and followers.
+Many others were imprisoned or exiled to the frontier, and tens of thousands of people were purged.

-After the Yongle Emperor ascended to the imperial throne, the Veritable Records of Emperor Taizu were rewritten.
-The original version, created in 1402 at the court of the Jianwen Emperor, was deemed unacceptable by the new regime.
-In late 1402, the authors of the original version began to revise their work, completing it in July 1403, but the Emperor was dissatisfied with the revised version and in 1411, he ordered a new version to be prepared.
-This new version was completed in June 1418, and changes focused primarily on his claim to the throne.
-It included claims that he was the son of Empress Ma, that the Hongwu Emperor had considered appointing him as successor, that he was to be the regent of the Jianwen Emperor, and that he was an exceptionally talented military leader who was highly favored by his father.
+The Yongle Emperor had the Veritable Records of Taizu rewritten.
+His government disapproved of the original version, created in 1402 at the court of the Jianwen Emperor, and he remained dissatisfied with a revised version completed in July 1403.
+The final version, completed in June 1418, stressed the Yongle Emperor's claim to the throne.
+It included claims that he was the son of Empress Ma, a potential successor to the Hongwu Emperor, the intended regent of the Jianwen Emperor, and an exceptionally talented military leader favored by his father.